 For importing wholesale queries, also feel free to contact us directly.
 Our sales team will get back in touch promptly.

 We’re always excited to make new contacts.
 We do get lots and lots of sponsoring enquiries.
 In order to participate in as many as possible without putting ourselves in dire financial straits, as a general rule we do not offer 100% sponsoring.
 What we can offer, however, is a ‘cultural discount’ of 30% off our drink prices.
 The decision to do so is made on a case by case basis and has a lot to do with what the event itself is actually about.
-The application form for the cultural discount can be found here.
+Please get in touch via email to apply for the cultural discount.

 Please be sure to include all relevant info regarding the event, the number of drinks needed, delivery and pick times, etc. Depending on the size of the order, two weeks notice (prior to start of event) is usually a good rule of thumb for when to contact us, especially in summer and around major holidays.